Creating a new exchange instruction

-Below the exchange information, you’ll notice that the ‘required deposit’ will be shown) this is how much the exchange is going to cost you), followed by the option to use your existing funds.
-If you deposited funds prior to creating your exchange instruction, as we recommend that you do, these funds will appear here.
-If you did not, you will be required to deposit funds after creating the exchange instruction in order for your exchange to be completed.
+Below the exchange information, you’ll notice that the ‘required funds’ will be shown) this is how much the exchange is going to cost you), followed by the option to use your existing funds.
+If you transferred funds prior to creating your exchange instruction, as we recommend that you do, these funds will appear here.
+If you did not, you will be required to transfer funds after creating the exchange instruction in order for your exchange to be completed.

 Following on from the above information, and being prepped for the exchange, let’s do a walkthrough of making and completing an exchange.

 - Begin by choosing if this is a Sell or Buy instruction (by default, it will be a Sell)

 - Next, select the two currencies that will make up the exchange